Danny Malin

+In September 2025, Malin left the Rate My Takeaway channel, citing behind the scenes difficulties with the degeneration of the relationship between him and the team that made the videos and the toll that had on his health.

+In 2026, Malin began a new food review YouTube channel Danny vs Food.

 Format

 Malin began each show with the greeting, "Now then guys, how ya doin'?
 Back on the road again!"
 He then announces the city and takeaway shop he will be visiting, with his "cameraman", occasionally his editor (who speaks to Danny when he is present) filming the journey.
 Upon arrival, Malin takes a folding table and folding chair from the boot of his car and proceeds to the shop.
 After engaging with the counter staff, he will order several courses then set up his table and chair outside the shop.
 When the meal arrives, he will taste and comment on each course.
 Finally, when he rates the takeaway, he ends it with a comment in his characteristically strong accent, such as, "If I'm honest wi' yer, it's a solid nine from me."

 Businesses have reported a surge in business following reviews by Malin.

 As Malin's popularity increased, his reviews were often interrupted by fans seeking a chat or a selfie.